odenzo/etrade-client-lib/README.md

 TODO: The command line argument to open the WebBrowser is not configurable yet.

-Can also have set it up so you open a browser and login, and paste your verification code into console but took that out.
+Can also have set it up for your  open a browser and login, and paste your verification code into console but took that out.

 ### Example Program: